-China prepares to shoot down ‘object’ near naval base after US downs fourth in 8 days
+US denies flying spy balloons over China airspace

 The Jianggezhuang Naval Base in Qingdao is known for hosting both ballistic and nuclear attack submarines as well as China’s first aircraft carrier.
 It also houses the command headquarters of the country’s North Sea Fleet.

-The Qingdao Marine Development Bureau sent a message to fishing boats that the “object” was detected over waters near Rizhao, said The Paper report, according to the South China Morning Post newspaper.
+The Qingdao Marine Development Bureau sent a message to fishing boats that the “object” was detected over waters near Rizhao, said The Paper’s report.

-The fishing boats were ordered to be on alert and “avoid risks” as well.
-The report did not say when it was sighted or when it will be shot down.
+The fishing boats were ordered to be on alert and “avoid risks” such as falling debris.
+The report did not say when the object was sighted or when it will be shot down.

 “If debris falls around your boat, please help take pictures as evidence.
 If conditions allow, please help salvage it,” the message said.